 An 8 foot shipping container is one of the smallest-sized containers available and is optimal for compact spaces and smaller storage needs.
 Typically, an 8ft container has approximate dimensions of 8 feet (2.438m) in length, 7 feet (2.134m) in width, and 7 feet, 6 inches (2.286m) in height.

-The payload and internal capacity of 8ft containers can vary depending on the specific build and manufacturer, but generally, an 8ft container can have a payload of around 6,000 to 7,000 pounds (approximately 2.7 to 3.2 tonnes).
+The payload and internal capacity of 8ft containers can vary depending on the specific build and manufacturer, but generally, these containers can have a payload of around 6,000 to 7,000 pounds (approximately 2.7 to 3.2 tonnes).
 As for the internal capacity, it will typically have a volume of around 350 to 400 cubic feet (approximately 9.9 to 11.3 cubic metres), given the usual dimensions of the 8 foot containers.

 9ft shipping container dimensions